 Seiko Prospex SRP777K1

-Also featuring in our list of the best Seiko watches, this timepiece stands 200m (660ft) of water pressure, features a coin-edge unidirectional bezel, and has a screw-down crown at 4 o’clock position.
+Also featuring on our list of the best Seiko watches, this timepiece stands 200m (660ft) of water pressure, features a coin-edge unidirectional bezel, and has a screw-down crown at 4 o’clock position.
 The case design resembles the turtle’s shell, which eventually has earned the piece a nickname “Turtle watch.”

 You should pay attention to your wrist’s specificity as the case size of this Seiko timepiece is well above the average, at 45mm.
 However, the relatively small black dial compensates it a bit.

-The movement is a standard Seiko’s in-house product with a 40-hour power reserve with hacking and hand-winding options.
+The movement is a standard Seiko’s in-house 4R36 with a 40-hour power reserve with hacking and hand-winding options.
 As it is with the majority of the movements, it’s tried and tested with inexistent problems.

 Tissot Everytime Swiss Automatic